akavel/garden/@seed/20240611-1826-forge-horizons.@review.@ironsworn.md

 Maybe we'll learn a bit later, get a peek behind the veil - or maybe not!
 For now, we're totally fine to keep it under a convenient shroud of understatement.

+## "Ecumenopolis"

+The second section of _Forge Horizons_ provides a set of oracles for populous city-planets.
+In my eyes, this helps to make the world of _Starforged_ feel bigger, and more evocative of the worlds of _Star Wars_ and similar fiction.
+The rules for constructing an "ecumenopolis" trigger when, while rolling for a normal planet, a double is rolled (a "match").

+The oracles for a megacity form a functional set/sequence, in a similar fashion as the ones for a normal planet in base _Starforged_.
+I haven't used them yet myself;
+after initial glance, they look interesting, though on the other hand, I feel like they could be slightly richer and bigger.
+Also, I'd love if there was some gentle, evocative guidance on how to actually dive deeper into such cities.
+Even a megalopolis will never be completely uniform, with a variety of very different zones and societies.
+Maybe there could be a way to somehow shoehorn the Settlement oracles from base _Starforged_ to help define areas in an "ecumenopolis"?